Last Quarter on

 Moon before descending node

-11 days after ascending node on 4 March 2020 at 14:58 in ♊ Gemini.
-The Moon is located north of the ecliptic over the following day, until the lunar orbit crosses from North to South in descending node on 17 March 2020 at 01:00 in ♑ Capricorn.
+11 days after ascending node on 4 March 2020 at 14:58 in ♊ Gemini the Moon is positioned north of the ecliptic over the following day until the lunar crosses the ecliptic again from North to South in descending node on 17 March 2020 at 01:00 in ♑ Capricorn.

 Moon before southern standstill

-11 days since the previous standstill on 5 March 2020 at 01:34 in ♋ Cancer when the Moon has reached North declination of ∠23.441°, the lunar orbit is extending southward over the next day to face maximum declination of ∠-23.540° at the point of next southern standstill on 17 March 2020 at 14:07 in ♑ Capricorn.
+11 days since the last northern standstill on 5 March 2020 at 01:34 in ♋ Cancer when the Moon has reached North declination of ∠23.441° the lunar orbit is extending southward over the next day to face maximum declination of ∠-23.540° at the point of next southern standstill on 17 March 2020 at 14:07 in ♑ Capricorn.

 Syzygy in 7 days